Husky men close out home schedule with easy win vs. Cal

 Tied 10-10, Washington seized control with a 14-10 run — including eight straight points — to go up 24-14 after Cole Bajema’s three-pointer with 4:49 left in the first half.

-The Huskies held the Bears to just 25% percent field goal shooting and 16.7% on three-pointers (1 for 6) in the first half and went into the break ahead 30-23.
+The Huskies held the Bears to just 25% percent field-goal shooting and 16.7% on three-pointers (1 for 6) in the first half and went into the break ahead 30-23.
 UW may have had a bigger lead if not for nine first-half turnovers.

 Washington finishes the regular season this week with three road games, including back-to-back contests at Arizona State on Tuesday and Thursday.